Nonprofit Marketing Plan Template (Landing Page)

-Follow this clear path to get the right marketing actions for your organization to take right now.
+Follow this clear path to the right marketing actions for your organization to take right now.

 Directions: Complete the form below to download the Getting Attention Nonprofit Marketing Plan Template.
-You’ll also be registered to receive Getting Attention e-updates.
+You’ll start receiving the Getting Attention blog and e-newsletter.

 This productive planning tool guides you to: